Legend at 19: Lekhara becomes first Indian woman to win 2 Paralympic medals | Sports-Games

 Athletes in SH1 Rifle have an impairment in their legs, for example amputations or paraplegia.
 Some athletes compete in a seated position, while others compete in a standing position.

+Lekhara is not done yet and will next be seen in the mixed 50m rifle prone SH1 event also featuring Deepak and Siddhartha Babu.

-Lekhara started shooting on the insistence of her father in 2015 at a city shooting range.
+She started shooting on the insistence of her father in 2015 at a Jaipur shooting range.

 The youngster was also inspired by Olympic gold-medallist rifle shooter Abhinav Bindra after reading his autobiography, which was a gift from her father.